Herero and Nama Genocide

 Other groups, such as the Nama, had seen what happened to the Herero and had begun to abandon the Germans or rebelled.
 The German settlers called explicitly for the extermination of the Nama and the Herero, and the Nama who surrendered were sent to concentration camps.
 Approximately one-third died on the journey to these camps, and many perished due to typhus, smallpox, and other diseases in the camps.
 They were subjected to forced labor, beaten, and also whipped by their captors.
 Many Herero were hung; women were raped or made into concubines.

-In total some 65,000 Herero, about 80% of the Herero population, and 10,000 Namaqua, about 50% of the Nama population, perished.
+In total some 65,000 Herero, about 80% of the Herero population, and 10,000 Nama, about 50% of the Nama population, perished.
 The genocide was carried out through starvation and by poisoning the wells of the Herero amongst other tactics.

 After the genocide:

 In 1908 the camps were dismantled, but the Herero were forbidden to own weapons, possess land or livestock, and were still made to perform forced labor.
 Only one thousand Herero managed to cross the desert, and fewer than two thousand escaped.
-It was written: "The punishment has concluded.
-The Herero have ceased to exist as a tribe."
+It was written: “The punishment has concluded.
+The Herero have ceased to exist as a tribe.”
 German forces gathered the 17,000 remaining Herero and made them forced laborers in concentration camps.
 The Herero lost their property, their livelihood, their freedom and their community.
+Most Germans never heard about the Herero genocide.
+Nowadays German institutions and schools continues to ignore the Herero genocide.